-Depreciation - Depreciation expense for the quarter ended November 30, 2023, was \$1.1 million compared with \$1.2 million in the corresponding quarter of fiscal 2023, and decreased primarily due to the full depreciation of certain assets.
-We currently expect depreciation expense will total approximately \$5.8 million in fiscal 2024.
+Depreciation - Depreciation expense for the second quarter of fiscal 2024 was \$0.9 million, compared with \$1.0 million in the second quarter of fiscal 2023, and decreased primarily due to the full depreciation of certain assets.
+We currently expect depreciation expense to total approximately \$5.0 million in fiscal 2024.
 Our estimated depreciation expense is somewhat dependent on leasehold improvements that may be necessary on our corporate campus as we approach the end of the master lease agreement in fiscal 2025.
-Therefore, our fiscal 2024 depreciation expense may fluctuate from current expectations.
+Therefore, our fiscal 2024 depreciation expense may differ from current expectations.

-Amortization - Amortization expense during the first quarter of fiscal 2024 was consistent with the prior year at \$1.1 million.
+Amortization - Amortization expense during the quarter ended February 29, 2024, was consistent with the second quarter of the prior year at \$1.1 million.
 We currently expect definite-lived intangible asset amortization expense will total \$4.2 million during fiscal 2024.